B4stardOS/Bastard-OS/README.md

 1. `Delete all partitions of your SD card and format to Fat32`
 2. `Copy the contents of "Bastard OS SD Files" to your fresh SD`
 3. `Instert SD to Miyoo Mini and turn on`
-3. `Go into the App Menu and run the "Glitch Fix" to fix boot glitch.`
+4. `Go through the installer.
+All EMUs will install AUTOMATICALLY`
+5. `If you want to install any Retroarch shortcuts then select them in the installer`
+3. `The mini will shutdown and you are all done!`

-**Done!** Copy over roms and saves as needed and enjoy!
+**Copy over roms and saves as needed and enjoy!**

 # Shortcuts: